Jerry Rice: Legacy

 In 1999, Rice was ranked No. 2 on the Sporting News list of the 100 Greatest Football Players, behind only Jim Brown, and was 35 places ahead of the next-highest-ranked player then active, Deion Sanders.
 In 2000, Rice won the ESPY Award for Pro Football Player of the Decade for the 1990s.
 On November 4, 2010, he was ranked No. 1 on The Top 100: NFL's Greatest Players.
 In 2011, The Sports Network awarded the inaugural Jerry Rice Award, to be given each year to the most outstanding freshman Football Championship Subdivision (formerly I-AA) player.
 The inaugural winner was Towson running back Terrance West.

-In January 2015, Rice stated that he put Stickum, a substance that makes the ball easier to catch and hold on to, on his gloves during his career, saying: "I know this might be a little illegal, guys, but you put a little spray, a little Stickum on them, to make sure that texture is a little sticky."
-Stickum and similar adhesives were banned in the NFL in 1981, four years before Rice joined the league; he commented that "all players" in his era used the substance.
-The claims were rebutted by Pro Football Hall of Fame members Cris Carter, and Michael Irvin.
-Rice retracted his claim shortly thereafter, stating that he "never used Stickum."
+In January 2015, Rice talked about putting Stickum, a substance which makes the ball easier to catch and hold on to, on his gloves during his career saying, "I know this might be a little illegal, guys, but you put a little spray, a little Stickum on them, to make sure that texture is a little sticky."
+Stickum and similar adhesives were banned in the NFL in 1981, four years before Rice joined the league; he said that "all players" who played in his era used the substance.
+The claims were rebutted by Pro Football Hall of Fame members Cris Carter and Michael Irvin.
+Rice retracted his claim shortly thereafter and said that he "never used Stickum."

 Rice was selected for induction in the Pro Football Hall of Fame class of 2010 in his first year of eligibility.
-He was inducted in Canton, Ohio on August 7, 2010, alongside Emmitt Smith, Floyd Little, Russ Grimm, Rickey Jackson, Dick LeBeau, and John Randle.
+He was inducted in Canton, Ohio, on August 7, 2010, alongside Emmitt Smith, Floyd Little, Russ Grimm, Rickey Jackson, Dick LeBeau, and John Randle.
 On September 20, 2010, during halftime of a game against the Saints, the 49ers retired Rice's No. 80 jersey.
 He was officially named to both the NFL 75th Anniversary All-Time Team and the NFL 100th Anniversary All-Time Team.
 During his career, he was included in the NFL 1980s All-Decade Team and the NFL 1990s All-Decade Team.